PS4 Controller Bluetooth Dongle for PC Gaming: Guide

 3. Click “Add Bluetooth or other device”, then select “Bluetooth”.

-4. In the list of available devices, you should see “Wireless Controller”.
-Click on it.
+4. In the list of available devices, select “Wireless Controller”.

 5. If prompted for a PIN code, enter “0000”.

-6. Once paired, the light bar on your PS4 controller will turn a solid color (often blue or white), indicating a successful connection.
+6. Upon successful pairing, the PS4 controller’s light bar will turn a solid color (typically blue or white).

 On macOS: